Election & Voting Information

 Details on each option are available on the Shawnee County Election Office website.
 Voters who require assistance may call the Election Office at (785) 251-5900.

-To view your sample ballot (available 30 days before each election) enter your name and date of birth at Voter View from the Kansas Secretary of State.
+View your sample ballot by entering your name and date of birth at Voter View from the Kansas Secretary of State.

-- local news sources like local newspapers, local news websites, radio stations and TV news providers
+- watch and read local news sources like local newspapers, local news websites, radio stations and TV news providers

-- voting guides and endorsements from political, news or social groups you support
+- read the voting guides and endorsements from political, news or social groups you support

 Additional Kansas Voting Information